 BIB Elective and Area Requirement: CC

 This course will introduce students to the historical, social, political, and cultic context of the world in which the New Testament and early Christianity emerged in Asia Minor.
-Students will spend ten days touring archaeological excavations and museums in western Turkey or mainland Greece.
+Students will spend ten days touring archaeological excavations and museums in mainland Greece.
 Through immersion in the archaeological ruins of the first through sixth centuries CE, students will experience some of the ancient architecture, technology, and images that shape our readings of New Testament texts.

 10 scholarships available.